danielberkompas/danielberkompas.github.io/_posts/2015-06-10-how-to-write-guard-macros.md

 - Macros used in guards must be defined in a **different module** than the one where they are being used.
 This is due to the way Elixir compiles macros.

-- You must `require` or `import` this other module in order to be able to use the Macro.
+- You must `require` or `import` your other module in order to be able to use the Macro.
 If you `require`, you'll have to use the macro like this:
   `OtherModule.macro`.
 If you use `import`, you can just use `macro`.